SpinW/spinw.github.io/pages/_spinw/spinw.spinwavefast.md

   the output spectrum won't contain the copy of `obj`), default is `false`.

-`'notwin'`
-: If `true`, the spectra of the twins won't be calculated.
-Default is `false`.

 `'sortMode'`
-: If `true`, the spin wave modes will be sorted by continuity.
+: If `true`, the spin wave modes will be sorted.
 Default is `true`.

 `'optmem'`
 : Parameter to optimise memory usage.
 The list of Q values will be cut